Thoughts on the Big Beautiful Bill

 As I see it, here are the most applicable parts of BBB as they apply to personal financial situations.
 I’ve included some details and thoughts on each, but please reach out with any questions or to find out how you may potentially benefit.

-• For Everman clients, this has been the assumption we have been using already.
+As mentioned, the lower tax rates remain in place.
+For Everman clients, this has been the assumption we have already been modeling.

 This benefit further complicates the tricky nature of Social Security taxation.
 For those currently withdrawing retirement funds from both tax-deferred and tax-free retirement accounts, this deduction may allow for weighted withdrawals from tax-deferred accounts and preservation of tax-free income in the future.